JamiA97/edna/USAGE.md

   Embedded markers would modify source files and skew hashes; EDNA keeps EMBED_ENABLED=False until hashing can ignore the marker or use canonical content.
 - How does EDNA behave when files are moved?
   On show/tag/rescan, EDNA normalises the new path, updates the database, rewrites the sidecar, and logs a `moved` event without changing the DNA.
+- How do I quickly see the lineage graph?
+  Use `edna graph <file> --view` to generate a temporary HTML file with a Mermaid diagram and open it in your default browser.
+By default this uses an online Mermaid.js CDN, so you need basic internet access for the rendering script to load.
 - How does EDNA detect versions?
   A hash mismatch triggers versioning unless `--force-overwrite` is provided; the new artefact gets its own DNA and a derived_from edge back to the previous one.